Know the right combination of muscles to train to ensure your bodybuilding gains are met and really work to get the most out of every workout.

 - Seated Band Pushes

 More often than not we have a good handle on what muscle groups we want to work together.
 People will commonly work their chest and biceps and save the triceps and shoulders for the back.
-While you are likely to see progress, a simple change of switching your back and chest days can boost your performance and strength by providing complimentary muscles groups to perform compound movements most effectively.
-Regardless of what you decide, it’s important to have a plan in place to stay on track and continue to see muscle growth.
-Use leg days as a recovery tool for your upper body just as much as you are using them for building foundational strength to support and assist balance and stability.
-Try pairing these muscle group combinations together and love the results that follow.
+While you are likely to notice progress, a simple change of switching your back and chest days can boost your performance and strength by providing complimentary muscles groups to perform exercises more effectively.
+Regardless of what you decide, it’s important to have a plan in place to stay on track and continue to see that muscle growth you want and need while also staying healthy.
+Use leg days as a recovery tool for your upper half just as much as you are using them for building foundational strength to support and assist balance and stability.
+Try pairing these muscle group combinations together and love the results that follow for what you want and need to make people want to stare at all your progress.

 Check out our Exercise Guide for other exercises and video instructions.